ChallengeHackDay/2023-qualif/README.md

 - Skib
 - Syca

-And thanks to your web developer:
+And thanks to our web developer:
 - Suylo = Louis LUBINEAU

 ### Story